 - Jewish Hospital and Home for the Aged Ladies Auxiliary (newspaper article)*

 - Save-A-Life Pittsburgh Auxiliary of the City of Hope (newspaper article)

 - Uniontown: Temple Israel Sisterhood (pictures, community history)

-* There survives documentation about the creation of these signature tablecloths.
+* Documentation survives about the creation of these signature tablecloths.